chenglou/react-state-stream/README.md

 React animation on steroid.
 [Live demo](https://rawgit.com/chenglou/react-state-stream/master/index.html).

-This is highly experimental.
-For a more stable and performant library, try [React Tween State](https://github.com/chenglou/react-tween-state).
+**This is highly experimental**.
+For a more stable and performant library, try [React-motion](https://github.com/chenglou/react-motion).

 Not providing a npm package for the moment.
-Actively looking for feedback since this might as well be the default React animation mechanism in the future.

 The current master branch uses [mori](https://github.com/swannodette/mori) because there are some distinctive features I need that are not yet in [immutable-js](https://github.com/facebook/immutable-js/).
 The latter version is in the other branch and is (even more) underperformant.